 On the right part of the window, you are allowed to adjust the size of the PIP video or picture by dragging its edge and moving it to any position you like.

 And on the right part of the window, you are provided three editing options: Motion, Mask, and Green Screen.
 You can go to the respective tab to add the effect you want.

 Step 3.
 Save your video

-After finished the above operations, you can preview your PIP video by clicking the play button.
-Then hit on the Export icon to save your video to Mac, mobile devices, DVD discs or directly upload it to YouTube and Facebook.
+After finishing the above operations, you can preview your PIP video by clicking the Play button.
+Then hit on the Export icon to save your video to Mac, mobile devices, DVD discs or directly upload it to YouTube and Vimeo.

 Watch the video below, see what Filmora can do for you, and download it to try.

 Part 2: How to Use Picture in Picture Effect in iMovie 9/11

 To activate the iMovie picture in picture effect, Advanced Tools must be turned on.
 You can go to iMovie Preferences, and click "General", and then you will see a popup window as below.
 Select "Show Advanced Tools" to turn it on.